Causes and Solutions for Dog Head Shaking

-A natural way to clean the dog's ears is to flush them with any type of vegetable oil.
-This can be quite messy and oily!
-I prefer to use a commercial ear cleaner, as it's easier and less likely to interact with any sort of other treatment I may be using (like for mites).
+I prefer to use a commercial ear cleaner, as it's easy and unlikely to interact with any sort of other treatment I may be using (like for mites).

 If my dog shakes her head only periodically, I know that wax build-up is to blame.
 I rely on this product because it cleans without harsh chemicals and it's made so as not to interfere with any other products I may be applying.